-During his time at the Mount, Thomson has had 40 players earn All-Northeast Conference honors, including Player of the Year (Shane Eyler, 2009), Pitcher of the Year (Dustin Pease, 2006) and Rookie of the Year (Pease, 2004 and Josh Vittek, 2005).
-He has had 18 players go on to play professional baseball, including four who were drafted.
+During his time at the Mount, Thomson has had 44 players earn All-Northeast Conference honors, including Player of the Year (Shane Eyler, 2009 and Patrick Causa, 2019), Pitcher of the Year (Dustin Pease, 2006) and Rookie of the Year (Pease, 2004 and Josh Vittek, 2005).
+He has had 20 players go on to play professional baseball, including five who were drafted.

 During the 2018 campaign, Thompson guided the Mountaineers back to the Northeast Conference Tournament for the first time in 10 seasons, as the team collected its most wins since 2009 with 21 victories on the year.
 The quick turnaround from an eight-win season the year prior landed the Mountaineers in the playoffs as the No. 4 seed.
 Thompson helped mentor and develop four All-NEC selections in starting pitcher Trey McGough and infielders Patrick Causa, Alex Kriss, and Vaughn Parker II.

 In 2008, after seeing his team open the season with 15 straight losses, Thomson was able to maneuver the Mount into the fourth and final spot in the Northeast Conference Tournament.
 There, the Mount lost its first game against Monmouth, but stormed back, winning four straight games out of the loser's bracket to claim the program's first-ever NEC title.
 After eliminating Wagner and Central Connecticut State, the Mount was able to finish the job by knocking off Monmouth twice, including a 14-2 victory in the championship game.